hellohaptik/docs_haptik/docs/agent-chat/chat-assignment.md

 > Note: Clients for whom efficiency in distribution is important should choose this chat algorithm.

-2. Optimized for: Chat load as it’s almost evenly distributed across online agents.
-Note that this might not hold for true for agents with high idle times
+2. Optimized for: Chat load as it’s almost evenly distributed across online agents at the time.

 3. Con(s): Does not account for faster agent response times but only the first response times.
 Faster high performing agents may not be best utilized.